 About 510 undergraduates and 140 graduate students will receive their degrees, including LC’s first doctor of physical therapy (DPT) class of 44.
 About 25 percent of the undergraduates studied abroad.
 Check the graduation-week schedule.

-A 1982 graduate of Lynchburg College, Mulliken has been an accomplished advertising executive for more than 30 years.
+A 1982 graduate of University of Lynchburg, Mulliken has been an accomplished advertising executive for more than 30 years.
 He is currently with Marchex, a leading mobile advertising company.

 His career started in the media department of Madison Avenue advertising agency, Lord Geller Federico Einstein, which was cited by Adweek in 1984 as “Agency of the Year.”
 After being named “Rookie of the Year” by the agency, Mulliken accepted a position as advertising sales executive for The New Yorker.